-Another solid pick to 3D print cosplay is the Dremel Digilab 3D45.
+Another solid pick for 3D print cosplay is the Dremel Digilab 3D45.
 Yes, that Dremel.
 The company that makes the Dremel rotary tool is leading the way in the 21st century with their 3D printer.
 Its build volume is the smallest on this list, so keep that in mind if you want to tackle big projects.

 The design is also fully enclosed and looks pretty futuristic.
-The fact that it’s enclosed means that you will hold temperature better, and you can print ABS without the risk of breathing in the fumes.
+The fact that it’s enclosed means that you will hold the temperature better, and you can print ABS without the risk of breathing in the fumes.

 In fact, it actually has carbon filters for the exhaust air so it’s safe to use in small, unventilated rooms.
 The big benefit of using this 3D printer is how easy it is.
 It’s one of the most user-friendly 3D printers for cosplay.
 It has a camera to monitor your print, a big touch screen, the bed nearly levels itself, and the interface is so smooth.
 This is one of those printers that you plug in, toy around with for a few minutes, then it’s set.

 If you use one of Dremel’s filaments, the machine will recognize what kind of material it is and automatically change all of the settings.
 The machine is actually marketed as a classroom 3D printer, so that should tell you how user-friendly and easy-to-use it is.